kevinfaridap/tickitz-frontend/README.md

  <h5> by Kevin Farid Alpharisy </h5>

 # About This Project
-<p> This project was made to compelete the task from Mr. Muhammad Risano Akbar.
-This web application created using react.js, node.js and express.js.
+<p> This web application created using react.js, node.js and express.js.
 In this case we try to convert the web application that have made by HTML, CSS before to React JS, we also try to make CRUD. there are still many shortcomings of the application, therefore we will fix and update it ASAP.
 </p>

 <br>